openequella/openequella.github.io/guides/ManageResoursesUserGuide.md

 6. Click Close.

 ### Add to catalogues
-This bulk action is used with EQUELLA systems that are set up as a Store.
+This bulk action is used with openEQUELLA systems that are set up as a Store.

 ### Exclude from catalogues
-This bulk action is used with EQUELLA systems that are set up as a Store.
+This bulk action is used with openEQUELLA systems that are set up as a Store.

 ### Edit metadata
 The Edit metadata action is used to change the same metadata properties for the selected resources.
 The following actions are available: